shritizk/blog-Media/readme.md

     with 3 things in it . " id " which is auto genrated , " user id "  which is taken from user table  , "token " which is same cookie that got genrated at tgat time  ,  "date" which is time same used while genrateing the jwt token .

     # email sender for changed
+    **NOTE** here user will send reqData in body that will contain -> userId :: to be searched in db to check if user even exist -> email :: to send email to user

     If a user wants to change password , credentials or email .
 They have to go through a email otp verification -> create a email sender with dedicated msg ::::  done -> create a otp db to save send otp ::::